How To Find A Rate Law

 Rate = k[A]^1[B]^0 = k[A]

 • Step 5: Determine the Rate Constant (k): Finally, you can determine the value of the rate constant, k, by plugging in the initial rate and initial concentrations from any of the experiments into the rate law.
-For example, using the data from experiment 1:
+Here's one way to look at it: using the data from experiment 1:

 1.0 x 10^-3 M/s = k(0.1 M) k = 1.0 x 10^-2 s^-1